ay0408/CompLaplace/README.md

 This contains the Python codes for our experiments in which we evaluated our mechanisms in terms of accuracy, rank error, and run time.

-For details of our mechanisms, please see our paper entitled "Privacy-Preserving Statistical Analysis of Genomic Data using Compressive Mechanism with Haar Wavelet Transform".
+For details of our mechanisms, please see our paper entitled "Privacy-Preserving Statistical Analysis of Genomic Data using Compressive Mechanism".

 ### Contact